Our media releases provide informative statements for media outlets and the wider-community about our broad range of work.

 Released 30 / 10 / 2020

 The Productivity Commission today released a proposed Indigenous Evaluation Strategy.
-The Strategy, which has been delivered to the Government, sets out a new approach to evaluating Australian Government policies and
+The Strategy, which has been delivered to the Government, sets out a new approach to evaluating Australian Government policies and programs.

 Victoria's commercial land use zoning

 The Productivity Commission found that Victoria’s commercial zoning arrangements illustrate the benefits of a more flexible approach to land use, with benefits for the broader community.

 Lost decade of income growth for young Australians

 Released 30 / 07 / 2020

 Young Australians’ incomes are declining while older Australians’ incomes grow.
 Young people are at risk of being left further behind by the COVID-19 crisis.

 Young people suffer more in a weak labour market

 Young people have been struggling to find employment in their desired occupation, even before the COVID-19 pandemic, and this could have a long-term effect on their career, according to a report released today by the Productivity Commission.

 Released 23 / 06 / 2020